EquanimityX0880/Port-Tool/README.txt

 A simple python script to interface with your router and open new ports.

 > How do I use it?
+Download the release OR download "port tool.py."
+Make sure "ports.txt" can be found in the same directory path as this script.
 Edit 'ports.txt'.
-Enter a port number, press enter.
-Each port number should be on its own line.
+For each port you want to open, enter that port number on its own line.

 > Why would I use this?
 My router "forgets" its port configuration when it powers off.
-It powers off more often than I'd like.
 This script turns a process into a simple mouse click.